ggciag/mandyoc/docs/files/installation.rst

 .. note::

-	If you are build a development version of MANDYOC you can build a **debug version** of PETSc by setting ``--with-debugging=1`` and removing the ``COPTFLAGS``, ``CXXOPTFLAGS`` (and ``FOPTFLAGS``) flags.
+	If you are build a development version of *Mandyoc* you can build a **debug version** of PETSc by setting ``--with-debugging=1`` and removing the ``COPTFLAGS``, ``CXXOPTFLAGS`` (and ``FOPTFLAGS``) flags.
 	In this case, you may set ``PETSC_ARCH=arch-label-debug``.